mitchellostrow/DSA/README.md

 Note that `DSA` performs multiple fits to the data: one `DMD` matrix per data matrix, and then one `SimDistTransform` similarity per pair of data matrices.
 When you call `score` after `fit_score`, it will only recompute the `SimDistTransform`s.
 If you wish to recompute the DMDs, call `.fit_dmds()`.
 The Procrustes Analysis over Vector Fields metric does not have a closed form solution so it may be worth playing around with its optimization parameters.

+DSA has CUDA capability via pytorch, which is highly recommended for large datasets.